dashersw/cote/README.md

 });
 ```

-That's all!
-Wasn't that simple?
-Now you can scale linearly on tens of machines.
+You can run these files anyway you like — on a single machine or scaled out to
+hundreds of machines in different datacenters — and they will *just work*.
+No
-No configuration, no third party components, no nginx, no kafka, no consul and
+configuration, no third party components, no nginx, no kafka, no consul and
 **only** Node.js. cote is batteries — and chargers — included!

 Microservices case study